 6. Use Facial Masks for Oily Skin

 Facial masks are another optional step in your skincare routine, but we highly recommend them for oily skin.
 Choose products with oil-absorbing ingredients, such as clay, charcoal, zinc, and hydrating agents, such as hyaluronic acid, green tea, and cucumber.
-Use them once or twice per week for best results.
+Use them once or twice per week for the best results.

 7. Try Homemade Remedies for Oily Skin